Manufacturing15 min read

 • Reduced injury costs: Workers' comp claims average $42,000 per musculoskeletal injury

-• Quality improvement: Each percentage point reduction in defect rate saves $X depending on your cost of rework/scrap
+• Quality improvement: Each percentage point reduction in defect rate saves rework/scrap costs

 • Increased uptime: Cobot runs during breaks, shift changes, and overnight